Truly great free PDF editors are hard to come by, but there are some excellent tools around if you know where to look.

-The ability to add images is rare among free PDF editors, but PDFescape lets you select a picture from your PC, then drag a rectangle to insert it.
-You can insert text fields too, enabling you to create simple forms.
+PDFescape lets you select a picture from your PC, then drag a rectangle to insert it.
+You can insert text fields too, enabling you to create simple forms – a rare and welcome feature for a free PDF editor.

 The latter half of PDFsam’s name is short for ‘split and merge’, which tells you pretty much everything you need to know about the Basic edition.

 You’ll be offered a free trial of the premium version (including full editing, object insertion, secure signing, and OCR), but once that expires you’ll be left with a simple but well designed tool for chopping large documents into manageable chunks, performing a PDF cut-and-shut, or extracting selected pages.
 You can also use PDFsam Basic to rotate pages, which is very handy if you’ve accidentally scanned a document upside down.

 There are no tools for tweaking the actual content of the document, but all of PDFsam Basic’s page-management options are very clearly laid out, and it’s very clear which of the options shown in the main menu are only available in the premium edition.